Combinatorial properties of Nil-Bohr sets: Introduction

 \subsection{Acknowledgements}

 The author thanks Freddie Manners for his generous help with the finer points of the theory of polynomial mappings to nilmanifolds, and Ben Green for much useful advice during the work on this project.
 Thanks go also to Sean Eberhard, Rudi Mrazovi\'{c}, Przemek Mazur and Aled Walker for many informal discussions.
+Finally, the author is grateful to the anonymous referee for his insightful comments, which helped improve the presentation of this paper.

-This research was supported by the National Science Centre (NCN) under grant no. 2012/07/E/ST1/00185.
+This research was partially supported by the National Science Centre (NCN) under grant no. 2012/07/E/ST1/00185.
+The author also acknowledges the generous support from the Clarendon Fund and SJC Kendrew Fund for his doctoral studies.